Gauge is a measure of the number of stitches in your knitted fabric per 10cm (4") of width, and how many rows there are in a 10cm length.

 To work out how many stitches to cast on, find the gauge stated in your pattern, add on 4 stitches to ensure that the area that you measure isn't distorted by the edge, and add another 6 stitches for the border.

-Starting with the recommended needle size, work two rows in garter stitch (ie knit both rows).
+Starting with the suggested needle size, work two rows in garter stitch (ie knit both rows).

 Repeat Rows 1 and 2 until your knitting is roughly square.